hashmode/CakePHP-Stripe-Component-Full/README.md

 ```
 if logType is set to `error` only errors will be saved, if `success` only successful requests, if you want to save both set it as `both`.

-with this, be sure to create log file in `app/tmp/logs` direcoty with name `stripe.log`, and also add this in your bootstrap.php
+with this, be sure to create log file in `app/tmp/logs` directory with name `stripe.log`, and also add this in your bootstrap.php

 ```
 CakeLog::config('stripe', array(